espruino/Espruino/targets/esp8266/docs/05-User_Guide.md

     Access point: 1 = {"rssi":-84,"channel":9,"authMode":4,"isHidden":false,"ssid":"2WIRE874"}

 ##Connect to an access point
-We can connect to an access point using `ESP8266WiFi.connect()`.
+We can connect to an access point using `wifi.connect()`.
 This function takes an SSID and password of the access point to which we wish to connect.
 We can also supply an optional callback function that will be invoked when we have been assigned an IP address and are ready for work.

 ##Determining your own IP address
-To determine the ESP8266's current IP address, we can use the `ESP8266WiFi.getIPInfo()` function.
+To determine the ESP8266's current IP address, we can use the `wifi.getIP()` function.

+    var wifi = require("wifi");
-    var ipInfo = ESP8266WiFi.getIPInfo();
+    var ipInfo = wifi.getIP();
     print("Current IP address is: " + ESP8266WiFi.getAddressAsString(ipInfo.ip));

 ##Disconnect from the access point
-When connected to an access point, you can disconnect from it with a call to `ESP8266WiFi.disconnect()`.
+When connected to an access point, you can disconnect from it with a call to `wifi.disconnect()`.

 ##Forming a TCP connection
 Assuming that the ESP8266 is now connected to the network, we can form a TCP connection to a partner.
 To do this, we need to know the IP address and port